Trentonom0r3/After-Diffusion/README.md

 A CEP Extension for Adobe After Effects that allows for seamless integration of the Stable Diffusion Web-UI.
 In theory, should work for all AE versions CC 2019 and up.

 #### Multi-Controlnet Support added!
-   -Input Image (Control Image) available soon.
+   - Input Image (Control Image) available soon.

 ## Table of Contents
 - [Change Log](#change-log)